mesertgetch/Online-exam-system/README.md

 # Online-exam-system

+Licensed under CC BY-NC-ND 4.0.
+No commercial use or modifications allowed.

 Online examination system is a app for setup online quiz with so many functionality.
 It is a PHP project.